Terms We Use

 Vice-Chair

 A Vice-Chair is the person from the WSIAT who will hear your appeal and write the decision.
-For some types of appeals Vice-Chairs work with Worker Members and Employer Members to hear and decide the case.
-The Ontario Government appoints Vice-Chairs to the WSIAT.
+For some appeals, a Vice-Chair works with a Worker Member and Employer Member, as a Panel, to hear and decide the case.
+The Government of Ontario appoints Vice-Chairs to the WSIAT.

 WSIA

-Workplace Safety and Insurance Act, 1997.
-The law of the province of Ontario that provides benefits and services to eligible workers after a work related injury.
+The WSIA is the Workplace Safety and Insurance Act, 1997.
+The law of the province of Ontario after 1997 that provides benefits and services to eligible workers after a work-related injury.

 WSIB

-Workplace Safety and Insurance Board, (formerly the Ontario Workers’ Compensation Board), is a public organization, created by the government that decides who is entitled to benefits and services under the law.
+The WSIB is the Workplace Safety and Insurance Board.
+It is a public organization, created by the Government of Ontario that decides who is entitled to benefits and services under the law.
 The WSIB also provides these benefits and services.

 WSIAT

-The Workplace Safety and Insurance Appeals Tribunal.
-The final level of appeal in the workplace safety and insurance system.
-It is separate from and independent of the WSIB.
+The WSIAT is the Workplace Safety and Insurance Appeals Tribunal.
+We are a public organization created by the Government of Ontario.
+We are the final level of appeal in the workplace safety and insurance system.
+We are separate from and independent of the WSIB.